martician1/martician1/syscall.md

 ### ARM calling convention:
 The pwnable server is using `32-bit arm` architecture.
 For a somewhat-complete overview of `arm`'s calling convention you can read [here](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A32)).
-What's most important to us is how arguments are passed to funcitons, as it's different from `x86`:
+What's most important to us is how arguments are passed to functions, as it's different from `x86`:
 `r0 to r3 hold argument values passed to a subroutine and results returned from a subroutine.` With the arm semantics in mind I constructed the following shellcode (note, you might have to install an `arm` toolchain for the assembling):
 ```python